cbetta/flow2/README.md

     AWS_SECRET=... etc.
     AWS_BUCKET=your-bucket-name-here

-You'll also need to create an 'application' for OAuth / authentication purposes over at either GitHub or Twitter (for now) then enter the keys into .env like so:
+You'll also need to create an 'application' for OAuth / authentication purposes over at either GitHub, Twitter or Facebook (for now) then enter the keys into .env like so:

-    GITHUB_KEY=...
+    OAUTH_PROVIDER_KEY=...
-    GITHUB_SECRET=...
+    OAUTH_PROVIDER_SECRET=...
     AUTH_PROVIDER=GitHub

 And to finally run the app: